junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 ```

 ### Javascript

-So the javascript is the main part that displays all the elements and has the functionalities that change the page by user's action.
-It fetches all the data from the json that rendered by rails backend side.
-First, it was hard to understand the connection between the backend and frontend, also between the different classes in the different files.
-I had to make sure that they all know what is going on the other side.
+Javascript is the primary code used to display all the elements and functionalities that alter the page based on the user's action.
+It fetches all the data from the json that is rendered by rails on the backend.
+It was difficult to understand
+the connection between both front and backend , distinction of the different classes in the files.
+I had to understand how all these connections took place on both sides.

-`App` class is the main guy who gets and reads the informations and give them out  to `BrandSelector` class and `DisplayManager` class.
-These two guys will create the brand and shoe, render them to display and send POST request, as well as DELETE request to the backend through the adapters.
+For purpose of explaination, the `App` class receives and reads information then distributes it to the
+`BrandSelector`class and `DisplayManager` class.
+These classes create the brand and shoe then render them to display, send POST requests, as well as DELETE requests to the backend through the adapters.

 ```
 class BrandSelector {